Syntropic Antioxidative Microbes (SAM)

 Some typical examples of such consortia found "in the wild", that is, in nature, include the following:

 Not only is this consortia found in a number of niche environments in nature, but it has also found widespread applications in agriculture and human health, and in the marketplace, since the late 1930s or early 1940s.
 Because of the above-mentioned robustness and adaptability of such microbial consortia, a wide array of commercially-available cultures with SAM properties -- often marketed for purposes ranging from probiotics for humans and animals to odor control, waste treatment and waste remediation -- contain any of a number of variants of this consortia, that is, they contain LAB in consortia with PNSB, and sometimes contain Bacillus subtilis as well, often along with other microbes.
+A majority of these SAMT4 consortia products exhibit a relatively low pH of below 4.5 due to the dominance of the LAB microbes or other organic acid-producing microbes and their metabolites (i.e., lactic acid).
 Of all syntropic antioxidative microbial consortia, this is perhaps the one that has been best represented in products available in the consumer, commercial and industrial marketplaces for many decades; variants of this consortia have been used in commercial products since at least the 1950s, and, some claim, since the late 1930s (more examples may be found below, in the subsection entitled Commercial Applications -- An Overview and History.)

 Before moving on to the overview and history section, which will include discussion of some actual products in this SAM Type 4 (aka SAMT4) category which have been developed and marketed over the past 50 years, we should pause here for a moment to discuss how these various products were brewed.
 The majority of the SAMT4 fermented microbial products which will be discussed below, including the broad family of EM products and EM-like cultures, have always classically been brewed by producers using a combination of commercial monoculture (i.e., single-strain) microbial cultures (all originally collected from nature; none of the producers has ever attempted to employ genetically-modified (aka GM) microorganisms) procured from microbial type culture collection vendors.
 This process has been problematic at times, since it is very difficult, when combining commercial single-strain cultures, it is very difficult to convince the PNSB to work together in an effective consortia with some of the other microbes, particularly with the lactic acid bacteria, and thus the few producers of these products have been forced to use all sorts of fascinating tricks to convince the microbes to form an effective consortia.